Real-time Inflation Forecasting Using Non-linear Dimension Reduction Techniques: Technical Appendix

 \item The stochastic volatilities $\log \sigma^2_{t+h}$ are drawn by employing the algorithm of \cite{kastner2014ancillarity} implemented in the \texttt{stochvol} R-package of \cite{kastner2016dealing}.

-\item Sampling the diagonal elements of $\bm V$ depends on the specific prior setup chosen. \begin{itemize} \item If the SSVS prior is used, we simulate the indicators $\gamma_j$ from a Bernoulli distribution with the probability that $\gamma_j=1$ given by

-\item In case we adopt the HS prior, we rely on the hierarchical representation of \cite{makalic2015simple}.
+\item Sampling the diagonal elements of $\underline{\bm V}$ depends on the specific prior setup chosen. \begin{itemize} \item In case we adopt the horseshoe prior, we rely on the hierarchical representation of \cite{makalic2015simple}.
 Introducing auxiliary random quantities which follow an inverse Gamma distribution we can draw $\zeta_j$ and $\varsigma$ as follows:

+\item If the Minnesota prior is used, updating of $\varsigma_1$, $\varsigma_2$ and $\varsigma_3$ can be done in a similar fashion as we do with the horseshoe prior.
+The main difference, however, is that we only need to update the global hyperparameters and the respective auxiliary quantities:

 \end{itemize} \end{enumerate} We sample from the relevant full conditional posterior distributions iteratively.
 This is repeated $10,000$ times and the first $2,000$ draws are discarded as burn-in.

 \theequation{C.\arabic{equation}} \thetable{C.\arabic{table}} \thefigure{C.\arabic{figure}}